geek111/GH_pull-merge-revert/README.md

 **Load Merged PRs**.
 Select the ones you want to merge or revert, then click **Merge Selected** or **Revert Selected**.

+### Branch Manager

+Use **Manage Branches** to open a window listing repository branches.
+You can filter by name or date and toggle check marks for the highlighted branches using the right mouse button.

 The script attempts to merge using the GitHub API and falls back to a local `git` merge with a simple conflict strategy if necessary.